nikku/didi/README.md

   // asked for 'engine', the injector will call createPetrolEngine(...) to produce it 'engine': [ 'factory', createPetrolEngine ],

-  // asked for 'power', the injector will give it number 1184 'power': [ 'value', 1184 ] // probably Bugatti Veyron };
+  // asked for 'power', the injector will give it the number 1184 'power': [ 'value', 1184 ] // probably Bugatti Veyron };